Anti–Money Laundering Oversight

-The Trading Centre maintains a continuous anti–money laundering (AML) monitoring framework designed to identify, prevent, and mitigate the misuse of financial systems for illicit activity.
+The Trading Center maintains a continuous anti–money laundering (AML) monitoring framework designed to identify, prevent, and mitigate the misuse of financial systems for illicit activity.
 Oversight focuses on transaction origin, fund movement patterns, cross-border routing behaviour, and settlement consistency across participating jurisdictions.

 Monitoring activities include the analysis of incoming and outgoing transaction flows, abnormal transfer sequencing, jurisdictional risk indicators, and inconsistencies between declared source-of-funds information and observed transaction behaviour.
 Where elevated risk indicators are detected, additional verification steps may be required prior to withdrawal clearance.

 As part of international AML standards, clients may be obligated to confirm the origin of funds used within a trading environment.
-This confirmation process ensures that funds are derived from legitimate sources and are not connected to prohibited activities, sanctioned entities, or third-party misuse.

 Clients are advised that AML verification steps form part of the withdrawal clearance process and may impact release timelines.
 Detailed information regarding applicable verification requirements, clearance sequencing, and compliance obligations can be reviewed on the Withdrawals page.